 The software world is always atwitter with predictions on the next big piece of technology.
 And a lot of chatter focuses on what venture capitalists express interest in.
 As an investor, how do you pick a good company to invest in?
 Do you notice quirky names like “Kaggle” and “Meebo,” require deep technical abilities, or value a charismatic sales pitch?

-This author personally believes we’re not thinking as big as we should be when it comes to innovation in software engineering and computer science, and that as a society we should value big pushes forward much more than we do.
+When it comes to innovation in software engineering and computer science, and that as a society we should value big pushes forward much more than we do.
 But making safe investments is almost always at odds with innovation.
 And so every venture capitalist faces the following question.
 When do you focus investment in those companies that have proven to succeed, and when do you explore new options for growth?
 A successful venture capitalist must strike a fine balance between this kind of exploration and exploitation.
 Explore too much and you won’t make enough profit to sustain yourself.
 Narrow your view too much and you will miss out on opportunities whose return surpasses any of your current prospects.

 In life and in business there is no correct answer on what to do, partly because we just don’t have a good understanding of how the world works (or markets, or people, or the weather).
 In mathematics, however, we can meticulously craft settings that have solid answers.
 In this post we’ll describe one such scenario, the so-called multi-armed bandit problem, and a simple algorithm called UCB1 which performs close to optimally.
 Then, in a future post, we’ll analyze the algorithm on some real world data.